adigitalself/FOG/index.md

 - Place computer object in the correct Active Directory OU and department
 - Enter a meaningful description in AD and in the asset management system
 - Install software that need licenses (e.g. anti-virus, Office, remote assist tools, vpn, etc.)

+### Final Thoughts
+The benefits of elimating time sinkholes are obvious :]

+A unified configuration makes things predictable for us, and makes the workstations interchangeable for the customers.
+Our attention is less diluted on unique cases and support requests will take shorter time with uniform machines.

+Developers will benefit because it will reduce testing and bug fixing complexity.

 _Written June 2nd, 2020 by DK_
 _Updated June 4th, 2020_